TOP

 What’s the system?

-Every week I publish a selection of articles relevant to Bordeaux and the Loire Valley, and (occasionally) other regions too.
-The majority of the articles are tasting reports, domaine profiles and updates, but there are also dining reviews, ‘weekend wine’ reports and two ever-growing wine guides to my two ‘specialist’ regions.
+Every week I publish a selection of articles relevant to Bordeaux and the Loire Valley, and (very occasionally) other regions too.
+The majority of the articles are tasting reports, domaine profiles and updates, but there are also dining reviews, Weekend Wine reports and two ever-growing wine guides to my two ‘specialist’ regions.
 Additions to the site are made every day from Monday to Friday, for about 48 weeks of the year.
-Most weekends also see new material added to the site, usually in the form of updates to previously published profiles, to ensure all my older profiles are up to date.
+In the background I am continually adding new material added to the site, usually in the form of updates to previously published profiles, to ensure all my older profiles are up to date.

 What reports can we expect?

 I have a fairly firm timetable of updates throughout the year.
 Each April I attend the Bordeaux primeurs, so expect a detailed report on the latest vintage then.
 I also travel to Bordeaux for post-bottling tastings, and I endeavour to revisit a good selection of the region’s wine at ten years of age, so you can expect reviews as the wines age as well as on release.
-In addition I report on many older Bordeaux from my cellar, and bottles tasted in the region, aiding drinking decisions as the wines mature.
+In addition I report on many older Bordeaux from my cellar, and bottles tasted – usually as part of a vertical tastings (like the one at Chateau Brane-Cantenac in 2025 where I tasted from 1928 up to 2022) during the course of visits to the region, aiding drinking decisions as the wines mature.

 For the Loire Valley, I publish a detailed vintage assessment each year, usually after visiting the region in February.
-Again, I look back at recent and older vintages through the wines in my cellar, revisiting a selection of wines at four, ten and even fifteen or twenty years of age.
+I return to the region in May/June, sometimes August, and September/October.
+Again, I look back at recent and older vintages through the wines in my cellar, revisiting a selection of wines at ten and twenty years of age.
 This level of detail on the Loire is unparalleled in wine writing.

-Alongside these vintage and regional reports every week I add new domaine and château profiles, or tasting updates focusing on the most recent releases.
-In order to facilitate these reports and updates, I visit both regions every year, typically two or three times a year for Bordeaux, three or four times a year for the Loire Valley.
+Alongside these vintage and regional reports I regularly add new domaine and château profiles, new pages to my wine guides, or tasting updates focusing on the most recent releases.

 What’s your style?